BastienCalone/SampleMVP/README.md

 # SampleMVP

-A simple MVP app loading Article into a recyclerView using Retrofit and some clean architecture logic.
+A simple MVP app loading Article into a recyclerView using Retrofit and some clean architecture concept.